Equals sign: Personal names

 The signature of Santos-Dumont, showing a double hyphen that looks like an equals sign.

 A possibly unique case of the equals sign of European usage in a person's name, specifically in a double-barreled name, was by the aviation pioneer Alberto Santos-Dumont, as he is also known not only to have often used a double hyphen resembling an equal sign between his two surnames in place of a hyphen, but also seems to have personally preferred that practice, to display equal respect for his father's French ethnicity and the Brazilian ethnicity of his mother.

 Instead of a double hyphen, the equals sign is sometimes used in Japanese as a separator between names.
 In Ojibwe, the readily available equals sign on most keyboards is commonly used as a substitute for a double hyphen.

 Linguistics

 In linguistic interlinear glosses, an equals sign is conventionally used to mark clitic boundaries: the equals sign is placed between the clitic and the word that the clitic is attached to.

 Chemistry

 In chemical formulas, the two parallel lines denoting a double bond are commonly rendered using an equals sign (hence, a triple bond is commonly rendered using a triple bar).

 LGBT activism

-In recent years, the equals sign has been used to symbolize LGBT rights.
+In recent years, the equals sign has been used as a symbol in favor of LGBT rights.
 It has been used since 1995 by the Human Rights Campaign, which lobbies for marriage equality, and subsequently by the United Nations Free & Equal, which promotes LGBT rights at the United Nations.